vatesfr/xen-orchestra/docs/docs/xo5/backups.md

 ### Logs

-All the scheduled operations (backup, snapshots and even DR) are displayed in the main backup view.
+All the scheduled operations (backup, snapshots and even replication) are displayed in the main backup view.

 A successful backup task will be displayed in green, a faulty one in red.
 You can click on the arrow to see each entry detail.